AlthausKonstantin/RareEventEstimation/README.md

 licensed under the MIT license.
 I have added minor changes.

 ### Code from Dr. Fabian Wagner
-All files in `rareeventestimation/src/enkf` are written by [Dr. Fabian Wagner](https://www-m2.ma.tum.de/bin/view/Allgemeines/FabianWagner).
+All files in `rareeventestimation/src/enkf` and `src/rareeventestimation/problem/diffusion.py` are written by [Dr. Fabian Wagner](https://www-m2.ma.tum.de/bin/view/Allgemeines/FabianWagner).
 I have added minor changes.

+### Stackoverflow
+I have used several snippets from the almighty community on [stackoverflow](https://stackoverflow.com).

+`rareeventestimation` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).